How to say my name

 Matthew

-This is the one that boggles the mind.
 These people think that I misspelled my own name.
-Or perhaps they believe that the 'h' and 'w' are silent when written.
+Or perhaps they believe the 'h' and 'w' are silent when written.

 Mah-Tay-O